 B’Twin is the cycling brand of sports megastore, Decathlon.
 Being as the firm sells bikes all over the Continent, its town bikes are tailored for European tastes, which means the Hoprider 100 has a feature that's rare on UK-specced bikes: dynamo lighting.
 The lights are powered by a generator in the front hub so they're always ready when you need them.
 You also get a gel saddle, mudguards and rack and the Shimano Altus mechs are a notch up in quality over the gears found on cheaper bikes.
 There's also a kickstand for easy parking.

-If you want something more stripped-down so you can add your own choice of extras, this Pinnacle is well worth a look.
+If you want something more stripped-down so you can add your own choice of extras, this Pinnacle is well worth a look, especially at this sale price with 20% off the RRP.

 The name's not just marketing — Cambridge really is full of bikes like this.
 The upright riding position is great for leisurely cruising to lectures and some versions have a basket for your bag so you don't have to get a sweaty back riding in a rucksack.